teleject/Responsive-Web-Design-Artboards/README.md

 * The Responsive Web Design Artboards were designed for use with [Adapt.js](https://github.com/nathansmith/adapt).
 Take a look at Adapt.js when you are ready to take the designs into web production.

-* For help with designing native iOS apps, check out [iPhone](http://www.teehanlax.com/downloads/iphone-sketch-elements-a/) and (iPad stencils)[http://www.teehanlax.com/downloads/ipad-sketch-elements-ai/].
+* For help with designing native iOS apps, check out [iPhone](http://www.teehanlax.com/downloads/iphone-sketch-elements-a/) and [iPad stencils](http://www.teehanlax.com/downloads/ipad-sketch-elements-ai/).

 Contributing